zzzprojects/docs/entityframework.net/pages/model/ef-code-first.md

 Code-First APIs will create the database on the fly based on your entity classes and configuration.
 It can also update the database if the model changes, using a feature called Code First Migrations.

  - Code First is a very popular approach and has full control over the code rather than database activity.
- - In this approach, we can do all the database operations from the code and manual changes to database have been lost and everything is depending on the code.
+ - In this approach, we can do all the database operations from the code and manual changes to the database will be lost and everything depends on the code.
- - In this you need to create POCO entities as data model.
+ - In this approach, you need to create POCO entities as the data model.

 ## Initial Model & Database Using Code First Approach